emironyuk/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 **Returned value**

-- Returns the leftmost offset of the string `haystack` that is matched to some of the needles, starting from 1, or returns 0 if the substrings were not found.
+- Returns the leftmost offset (in bytes) of the string `haystack` that is matched to some of the needles, starting from 1, or returns 0 if the substrings were not found.

 Type: `UInt32`.